-Flash storage helps make MacBook Air incredibly thin and light — under two centimetres and as little as 1.08 kilograms.1 Flash is also solid state, meaning there are no moving parts.
+Flash storage helps make MacBook Air incredibly thin and light — less than 2 centimetres and as little as 1.08 kilograms.1 Flash is also solid state, meaning there are no moving parts.
 Which makes it reliable, durable and quiet.
 And it takes up much less space than a traditional hard drive — about 90 per cent less, in fact.
 That creates room for other important things, like a bigger battery.
 So you have a notebook that weighs almost nothing and runs all day long.
 Now that’s mobility mastered.

 Anyone can try to make a notebook that’s thin and light.
 Success comes in doing it without cutting corners.
-That’s why MacBook Air features a full-size keyboard that’s just as comfortable to type on as a desktop keyboard.
+That’s why MacBook Air features a full-sized keyboard that’s just as comfortable to type on as a desktop keyboard.
 And the keyboard is backlit, so you can type in low-light conditions with ease.
 A built-in sensor detects changes in the ambient lighting and adjusts the keyboard and display brightness automatically, giving you the perfect illumination in any environment.